mindkin/hourfleet/docs/api.md

 When specifying dates and times in any operation, always specify the date and time in UTC.
 Only UTC dates and times will be acceptable.

 >Note: All date peroperties in all resources will be suffixed with `Utc` as a reminder.
+For example, `CreatedDateUtc` and `LastModifiedDateUtc`

 ### Error Responses

 All API responses will support structured error responses.

-All error responses will return an appropriate HTTP status code.
+All error responses will return an appropriate HTTP status code. e.g. 200, 401, 404, 500

 An error response will have a response structure like this: